AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `single_ip_snat` - (Optional) Enable "single_ip" mode Source NAT for this container.
 Valid values: true, false. **NOTE: Please see notes [here](#enable_snat-1) in regards to changes to this argument in R2.10.**

 ### Misc.
 * `allocate_new_eip` - (Optional) When value is false, reuse an idle address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
-Available in controller 4.7 or later release.
+Available in Controller 4.7+.
 Valid values: true, false.
 Default: true.
-Option not available for GCP, ARM and Oracle gateways, they will automatically allocate new eip's.
+Option not available for GCP, ARM and OCI gateways, they will automatically allocate new EIPs.
 * `eip` - (Optional) Required when `allocate_new_eip` is false.
-It uses specified EIP for this gateway.
-Available in controller 4.7 or later release.
+It uses the specified EIP for this gateway.
+Available in Controller version 4.7+.
+Only available for AWS.
 * `tag_list` - (Optional) Instance tag of cloud provider.
 Only supported for AWS.
 Example: ["key1:value1","key2:value2"].
 * `connected_transit` - (Optional) Specify Connected Transit status.
 If enabled, it allows spokes to run traffics to other spokes via transit gateway.
 Valid values: true, false.
 Default value: false.
 * `enable_hybrid_connection` - (Optional) Sign of readiness for TGW connection.
 Only supported for AWS.
 Example: false.